WELCOME TO THE IK PIANO STUDIO

 Piano lessons in our Studio are available for all skill levels from beginners through advanced.
 We are family-oriented and serve all ages from 5yo to senior—you can play music throughout your lifetime!

-We are located in Quincy MA, but we provide online lessons statewide and countrywide from the comfort of your home!
-We don’t offer in-person lessons anymore since the online lessons have been more effective than in-person lessons for several factors listed below in the next article in the FAQ.
+We are located in Quincy MA, but we provide online and in person lessons statewide and countrywide from the comfort of your homeand our Studio!
+Besides the in-person lessons online lessons have been more effective for several factors listed below in the next article in the FAQ.

 The rates are usually flat $205 for the whole month (45min/once a week lessons) of Private Lessons per student and $150 for the whole month of Group Lessons(semi-private) per student (45min/2 students per lesson/ones a week lessons).